 Cyber-attacks occur across borders and range from simple email “phishing” efforts to sophisticated software programs that quickly expand the attacks and hide the identity of the perpetrators.
 Motives of cyber criminals range from vanity (proving one’s technical expertise) to illegal profit.
 Some attacks are politically motivated while others are rarely publicized, state-sponsored sabotage.
 The attacks affect individuals, businesses, and governments.

 According to a report by the Ponemon Institute, a successful hacker earns $14,711 for each attack and has 8.26 successful attacks per year.
 Sophisticated hacking tools are readily available on the Internet, especially the Dark Web.
 The criminals and the curious are stepping up their efforts to invade your privacy and steal your money.
+And the threats grow more diverse and sophisticated by the year.
 What actions can you take to harden the target and protect your assets?

 What actions can you take to harden the target and protect your assets?